iterative/mlem.ai/content/docs/user-guide/data.md

   version: 1.4.2
 ```

-The metadata file has data schema and library requirements for the data that was saved.
+The metadata file has data schema and library requirements for the data that was
+saved.
 Through this, MLEM knows that it needs pandas to load the data.
-One can of course load
+One can
-the data in other ways outside the MLEM context as well.
+of course load the data in other ways outside the MLEM context as well.

-But this approach allows us to NOT explicitly specify if the saved data was `pd.DataFrame`,
+This approach allows us to NOT explicitly specify if the saved data was
-`np.array` or `tf.Tensor`.
-MLEM figures this out and this handy magic also extends to ML models 👋
+`pd.DataFrame`, `np.array` or `tf.Tensor`.
+MLEM figures this out and this handy
+magic also extends to ML models: when you run
+`mlem.api.save(mymodel, "mymodel", sample_data=X)`, MLEM will investigate `X` to
+find out the data schema input for the model 👋